Free Consultation

 Discovery:

-· Discovery is the phase of the lawsuit in which the parties exchange information about the witnesses and evidence that could be presented during trial.
-Commonly used discovery tools include request for admissions, interrogatories, and depositions.
+Discovery is the phase of the lawsuit in which the parties exchange information about the witnesses and evidence that could be presented during trial.
+Commonly used discovery tools include requests for admissions, interrogatories, and depositions.

-· An Electronic Logging Device is a device within a commercial vehicle’s engine that automatically records driving hours.
+An ELD is a device within a commercial vehicle’s tractor that records driving hours.

 Judgment: